 Based on funding availability, a limited number of Merit Awards will be awarded to fellows/oncology trainees whose research is addressed in high-quality abstracts submitted to an ASCO Meeting and recognized for its scientific merit.

 Merit Award recipients are honored with the opportunity to present their abstract at the Meeting, receive $1,000 in monetary support, complimentary registration for the Meeting, and access to reserved Meeting hotel reservation blocks.
 Merit Award candidates must apply for this award at the time of abstract submission.

-For the ASCO Annual Meeting Merit Awards, Conquer Cancer has dedicated funds for the following areas and groups: breast cancer, gastrointestinal cancer, geriatric oncology, genitourinary cancer, lung cancer, female lung cancer researchers and researchers from Florida and outside the United States.
+For the 2020 ASCO Annual Meeting Merit Awards, Conquer Cancer has dedicated funds for the following areas and groups: breast cancer, endometrial cancer, gastrointestinal cancer, geriatric oncology, genitourinary cancer, lung cancer, osteosarcoma, female lung cancer researchers, and researchers from Florida, Maine, Vermont, New Hampshire, northern California, low- and middle-income countries (LMICs) and other countries outside of the US.
 Abstracts in other types of oncology-related research are also highly encouraged.

 Applicants must meet the following criteria to be considered for a Merit Award:

 - Be the First Author on the abstract submission and agree to present the abstract if selected for presentation at the Meeting